tonyqiu123/company-job-portal/readme.md

 MongoDB: `mongodb://localhost:27017/test`

 Ensure these ports are free.
-If they are not, you'll need to free up these ports or modify the port mapping in your docker-compose.yml.

 ## Future Updates
 - **Monthly Statistics Storage:** Implement functionality to store monthly statistics in the database for better data analysis and insights.